relative-ci/agent-upload-artifact-action/README.md

 # RelativeCI agent upload artifact action

-GitHub action that uploads an artifact to share with [RelativeCI agent action](https://github.com/relative-ci/agent-action) when running during `workflow_run`.
+GitHub action that uploads artifact to share with [RelativeCI agent action](https://github.com/relative-ci/agent-action) when running during `workflow_run`.

 The artifact will be available on the workflow page (see: actions/upload-artifact ["Where does the upload go?"](https://github.com/actions/upload-artifact#where-does-the-upload-go)) and it counts toward your GitHub storage usage.